Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Salivating…Salazar…finally!"
-He halted abruptly on the path, bending over a bit and panting to catch his breath.
-Harry turned and slowed, stopping before the irate blonde with a small grin.
+He halted abruptly on the path, bending over at the waist and panting to catch his breath.
+Harry turned and slowed, stopping before the irate man with a small grin.

 "You're really out of shape.
 You should come jogging with me in the mornings."

 Draco glared at him again, then stood and tilted his face upward in a snotty gesture.
-Harry was momentarily stunned by the look on the man's face – his cheeks were red and flushed, his nostrils flared a little as he breathed, his eyes sparkling from the exercise.
+Harry's chest suddenly felt tight, momentarily stunned by the look on the man's face – his cheeks were red and flushed, his nostrils flared a little as he breathed, his eyes sparkling from the exercise.
 He looked…different.

 "No thank you.
 Not everyone looks decent with thighs as round as tree trunks."